 Indeed partners with a number of groups that are committed to increasing workplace inclusion, including Girls Who Code, StemConnectors, Anita Borg Organisation and Grace Hopper.
 These relationships have helped impact decision-making and success in achieving our inclusion goals, and we will continue to expand and grow this list.
 But we are one company in a specific corner of the tech space.

-The tech industry recognizes that there’s a struggle to recruit and retain a more diverse workforce.
+The tech industry recognises that there’s a struggle to recruit and retain a more diverse workforce.
 Therefore, as employers, it’s our responsibility to make sure we have a supportive culture that’s committed to educating employees and investing in strategies to build a pipeline for the future.

 Visit indeed.com/hire to start building a pipeline of diverse, high-quality candidates.